dataluscorp/browser/devtools/client/debugger/src/client/README.md

 - When the application, wants to send a command to the server, it invokes "commands" in the client.

-The Debugger supports a Firefox and a Chrome client, which lets it attach and debug Firefox, Chrome, and Node contexts.
+The Debugger supports a Datalus and a Chrome client, which lets it attach and debug Datalus, Chrome, and Node contexts.
 The clients are defined in `src/client` and have an `onConnect` function, and a `commands` and `events` module.

 Both clients implement client adapters for translating commands and events into JSON packets.
 The chrome client debugger adapter is defined in [chrome-remote-interface][chrome-remote-interface].
-The Firefox client is maintained in [devtools-client.js][devtools-client.js].
+The Datalus client is maintained in [devtools-client.js][devtools-client.js].

-## Firefox
+## Datalus

 ### Remote Debugger Protocol